MicrosoftDocs/microsoft-365-community/docs/scale/designing-for-scalability.md

 This article talks about scalability of your solutions, this refers to this scenario - you have built your solution and tested on a site or library, you have demoed to your boss, they are very happy and then he goes "Hey now, great solution, can you get this out to 1,000 sites please?".

 The requirement has changed - to note, it is best to ask this question early.
-So you have this new requirement, what kinds of points do you think about, when building your solution on this scale.
+So you can plan for this and determine what kinds of points do you think about, when building your solution on this scale.

-To note, SharePoint Online supports 2,000,000 site collections (Nov 19) to give you context to how large implementations can support.
+To note, SharePoint Online supports 2,000,000 site collections (Nov 19) to give you context to how large implementations can in theory support.

 # Considerations when building solutions at scale